mikesprague/azure-updates-feed/README.md

 ## Behavior

-1. Script makes HTTP call to AWS Bedrock Foundation Models page and checks for updates to the page since the last time it ran
+1. Script makes HTTP call to Azure Product Updates page and checks for updates to the page since the last time it ran
 1. Script outputs a JSON file
     - JSON is used by the script and served via GH Pages
+1. Script outputs an RSS feed
+    - RSS is served via GH Pages
 1. Script only updates (writes new files) if the content has been updated.

 ## Local Development